Vicente Guerrero: Fall and execution

 Guerrero was deposed in a rebellion under Vice-President Anastasio Bustamante that began on 4 December 1829.
 Guerrero left the capital to fight in the south, but was deposed by the Mexico City garrison in his absence on 17 December 1829.
 Guerrero had returned to the region of southern Mexico where he had fought during the war of independence.

 Open warfare between Guerrero and his opponent in the region Nicolás Bravo was fierce.
-Bravo had been a royalist officer and Guerrero was an insurgent hero.
+Bravo and Guerrero had been comrades in the insurgency during the War of Independence.
 Bravo controlled the highlands of the region, including the town of Guerrero's birth, Tixtla.
 Guerrero had strength in the hot coastal regions of the Costa Grande and Tierra Caliente, with mixed race populations that had been mobilized during the insurgency for independence.
 Bravo's area had a mixed population, but politically was dominated by whites.
 The conflict in the south occurred for all of 1830, as conservatives consolidated power in Mexico City.

 The war in the south might have continued even longer, but ended in what one historian has called "the most shocking single event in the history of the first republic: the capture of Guerrero in Acapulco through an act of betrayal and his execution a month later."
 Guerrero controlled Mexico's principal Pacific coast port of Acapulco.
 An Italian merchant ship captain, Francisco Picaluga, approached the conservative government in Mexico City with a proposal to lure Guerrero onto his ship and take him prisoner for the price of 50,000 pesos, a fortune at the time.
 Picaluga invited Guerrero on board for a meal on 14 January 1831.
 Guerrero and a few aides were taken captive and Picaluga sailed to the port of Huatulco, where Guerrero was turned over to federal troops.
-Guerrero was taken to Oaxaca City and summarily tried by a court-martial.
+Guerrero was taken to the city of Oaxaca and summarily tried by a court-martial.